Skip to main content

 What's included

-• Webhook handling for lifecycle events (created, updated, deleted, trial_will_end, invoice events)
+• Webhook handling for lifecycle events (created, updated, deleted, trial ending, invoice events)

-• Protected routes and components that require an active subscription or trial
+• Subscription-gated routes — dashboard and API access require active subscription

 In the Stripe Dashboard: